SirGnip/arcade_screensaver_framework/README.md

 As the `arcade_screensaver_framework` handles input events, your code shouldn't have any `on_keyboard_press`, `on_mouse_press`, `on_mouse_motion` event handlers.

-# Technical reference
+# Reference

-## What is required in a screen saver
+## What is required in a screen saver?

-To write an Arcade script that can be used as a screen saver, just a few things need to be done.
+To write an Arcade script that can be used as a screen saver, just a few things need to be done in the code.
 Refer to the `my_test.py` example above for a concrete illustration of the points below.

 First, import the module at the top of your script: